vladmuresan02/portfolio/README.md

-Code for my portfolio website https://vladmuresan.me originally written in React 0.14 and adapated to React 16.8 for easy deployment.
+Code for my portfolio website https://vladmuresan.me.
+Ooriginally written in React 0.14 and adapated to React 16.8 for easy deployment.